sim1984/blob_append/blob_append_en.md

 The `BLOB_APPEND` function returns a temporary unclosed BLOB with the` BLB_close_on_read` flag.
 This is either a new BLOB or the same as in the first argument.
 Thus, a series of operations like `blob = BLOB_APPEND (blob, ...)` will result in the creation of at most one BLOB
 (unless you try to add a BLOB to itself).
-This BLOB will be automatically closed by the engine when the client tries to read it, write it to a table, or use it in other expressions that require reading the content.
+This BLOB will be automatically closed by the engine when the client tries to read it, assign it to a table, or use it in other expressions that require reading the content.

 Note: